/blog/non_null_cpp

 #include <cassert>#include <concepts>#include <cstddef>#include <memory>#include <utility>namespace detail {template <typename Pointer>concept pointer_like = requires(Pointer const ptr) { *ptr; { ptr != nullptr } -> std::convertible_to<bool>;};} // namespace detailtemplate <detail::pointer_like Pointer>class non_null {public: using pointer_type = Pointer; using element_type = typename std::pointer_traits<pointer_type>::element_type;private: pointer_type m_ptr;public: constexpr non_null(pointer_type ptr) noexcept : m_ptr{std::move(ptr)} { if !consteval { assert(m_ptr != nullptr && "non_null: constructed with nullptr"); } } non_null(std::nullptr_t) = delete; auto operator=(std::nullptr_t) -> non_null& = delete; [[nodiscard]] constexpr auto get() const noexcept -> pointer_type const& { return m_ptr; } constexpr auto operator->() const noexcept -> pointer_type const& { return m_ptr; } constexpr auto operator*() const noexcept -> element_type& { return *m_ptr; }};

-This is not a complete library, but it is enough to show the idea:
+This version is not meant to be a complete library.
+It is only enough to make the idea visible:

-• constructing the wrapper from nullptr is forbidden;
+• constructing a non_null directly from nullptr is not allowed;

-• a null value coming from a variable is caught in debug;
+• a null value passed through a variable is caught in debug;

-• inside the function, the check does not need to be repeated at every use.
+• inside the called function, the same check does not have to be repeated at every access.

 An example